Arizona judge: State can enforce near-total abortion ban

 PHOENIX (AP) — Arizona can enforce a near-total ban on abortions that has been blocked for nearly 50 years, a judge ruled Friday, meaning clinics statewide will have to stop providing the procedures to avoid the filing of criminal charges against doctors and other medical workers.

-The judge lifted a decades-old injunction that has long blocked enforcement of the law on the books since before Arizona became a state that bans nearly all abortions.
-The only exemption is if the woman’s life is in jeopardy.
+The judge lifted a decades-old injunction that blocked enforcement of the law on the books since before Arizona became a state.
+The only exemption to the ban is if the woman’s life is in jeopardy.

-The ruling means people seeking abortions will have to go to another state to obtain one.
-An appeal of the ruling is likely.
+The ruling means the state’s abortions clinics will have to shut down and anyone seeking an abortion will have to go out of state.
+The ruling takes effect immediately, although an appeal is possible.
+Planned Parenthood and two other large providers said they were halting abortions.

+Abortion providers have been on a roller coaster since the U.S. Supreme Court in June overturned the landmark 1973 Roe v.
+Wade decision guaranteeing women a constitutional right to an abortion.
+At first providers shut down operations, then re-opened, and now have to close again.

-The near-total abortion ban was enacted decades before Arizona was granted statehood in 1912.
+The near-total abortion ban was enacted decades before Arizona secured statehood in 1912.
 Prosecutions were halted after the injunction was handed down following the Roe decision.
-Even so, the Legislature reenacted the law several times, most recently in 1977.
+Even so, the Legislature reenacted the law in 1977.

 Assistant Attorney General Beau Roysden told Johnson at an Aug.
-19 hearing that since Roe has been overturned, the sole reason for the injunction blocking the old law is gone and she should allow it to be enforced.
-Under that law, anyone who performs a surgical abortion or provides drugs for a medication abortion can face two to five years in prison.
+19 hearing that since Roe has been overruled, the sole reason for the injunction blocking the old law is gone and she should allow it to be enforced.
+Under that law, anyone convicted of performing a surgical abortion or providing drugs for a medication abortion could face two to five years in prison.

-An attorney for Planned Parenthood and its Arizona affiliate argued that allowing the pre-statehood ban to be enforced would render a host of more recent laws regulating abortion meaningless.
-Instead, she urged the judge to let licensed doctors perform abortions and have the old ban only apply to unlicensed practitioners.
+An attorney for Planned Parenthood and its Arizona affiliate argued that allowing the pre-statehood ban to be enforced would render more recent laws regulating abortion meaningless.
+Instead, she urged the judge to let licensed doctors perform abortions and let the old ban only apply to unlicensed practitioners.

-The judge sided with Brnovich, saying that because the injunction was filed in 1973 only because of the Roe decision, it must be lifted it in its entirety.
+The judge sided with Brnovich, saying that because the injunction was issued in 1973 only because of the Roe decision, it must be lifted in its entirety.

 “The Court finds an attempt to reconcile fifty years of legislative activity procedurally improper in the context of the motion and record before it,” Johnson wrote.
 “While there may be legal questions the parties seek to resolve regarding Arizona statutes on abortion, those questions are not for this Court to decide here.”